Vintage Spanners & Wrenches in Australia |

 IntroductionHistory note May Brothers & Co.May Brothers & Co were established in 1885 by Frederick and Afred

-If any reader can provide additional information or images please make contact via the link below.
+May in Gawler South Australia.
+Lots of history available on Wikipedia If any reader can provide additional information or images please make contact via the link below.
 References: Margaret and Phillip Simpson - "Old farm Machinery in Australia a Field Guide & Source Book" Spanners marked May Bros hard to find.
-The Malleable spanner pictured below was sourced in America where May Bros exported large numbers of their machines. the two spanners pictured below are the only ones we know of - if you have others -please make contace on the link below.
+The two Malleable spanners pictured below were sourced in America where May Bros exported large numbers of their machines.
+The three spanners pictured are the only types we know of - if you have others, or other May Bros items to share - please make contact on the link below.

 |